FragmentRetro: A Quadratic Retrosynthetic Method Based on Fragmentation Algorithms: Empirical validation

 \subsection{Search performance evaluation}

 Table~\ref{table:search_performance_paroutes} presents the search performance of various methods on the PaRoutes test sets n\(_1\) and n\(_5\).
 All methods were evaluated using a single CPU/core (no parallelization), except for the DMS models, which were run on an NVIDIA A100 GPU.
 The stock set for each test follows the SMs defined in n\(_1\) or n\(_5\), as done in~\cite{paroutes}.
 Among the evaluated methods, Retro*, a tree-search approach, achieved the highest solved rate.
 The DMS Explorer-XL model~\cite{dms_2025} exhibited competitive performance, solving a significant portion of the test set while providing a 20x speedup compared to tree-search methods.
 Similarly, FragmentRetro demonstrated decent performance, particularly with r-BRICS fragmentation, which outperformed DMS in solved rate while achieving a 30x speedup over tree-search methods.
+For FragmentRetro, a target is considered solved if at least one solution is found, where the solution corresponds to a set of valid fragments that can reconstruct the target compound, since the method does not output DAGs.
 Table~\ref{table:search_performance_paroutes} also reports the median number of solutions.
 Since the PaRoutes paper~\cite{paroutes} clustered synthetic routes using the method in~\cite{route_dist_2022} to estimate route diversity, we compare the number of solutions from FragmentRetro to the number of clusters from PaRoutes.
 However, these metrics are not directly comparable, as a single FragmentRetro solution can correspond to multiple synthetic routes—each valid fragment combination may have substructure matches with different BBs.